matheuspl92/tic-tac-toe/README.md

 OK!
 Function that reads a array and for each 0 it creates a new array with a marker in its place

 OK! scoreState variable

+> Display Module

+Add event listeners to all buttons
+#start-game
+#return-main-menu

+Add event listeners to all game board cells

+Function that displays board state

+Function that displays game score

+Function that displays round winner

+Function that displays game winner